andeaale/home-assistant-configuration/docs/media_player_plexdevices.md

 * iPhone Plex App

 ## Known Issues
-* After speedy load, controls will not be available until regular load (5-10 seconds)
 * Dynamic groups aren't fully being recognized so until I get a dev to debug this issue you won't be able to do things like this:
   * {{ states.group._plex_devices_connected.attributes.entity_id | length }}
 * PlexConnect Apple TV's (issues occur in HA and the Plex Now Playing web page)